jjcollinge/quorum-deploy/README.md

 3. Go add your Azure subscription details to the `config.json` file

+4. Review your ARM template parameters (i.e. arm/firstMember.parameters.json).

-4. Run the deployment script with the required arguments to kick of your Azure deployment.
+5. Run the deployment script with the required arguments to kick of your Azure deployment.

 ```
     ./deploy-node.sh